Coptic Orthodox Church in the United States: Diocese of New York and New England

 The diocese has formally established a Monastery in The Boston Region, under the name of Virgin Mary & Pope Kyrillos VI in Charlton, Massachusetts.
 This is the first monastery to be established in the Diocese, and the third in North America.
 It is also the first monastery in the Coptic Orthodox Church to be named after Saint Pope Kyrillos VI.

 Diocese of South Carolina, North Carolina, and Kentucky

 The Diocese was established by the enthronement of Bishop Peter by the hands of Pope Tawadros II on June 11, 2016.

 Bishop Peter is the Bishop of the Holy Diocese of South Carolina, North Carolina, and Kentucky.

 This diocese currently serves approximately 12 churches and has 8 Presbyters.
-The diocese is headquartered in St. Mary's Coptic Orthodox Church of Raleigh, NC.
+The diocese is headquartered at St. Mary Coptic Orthodox Cathedral in Raleigh, North Carolina.
 The territories covered in this diocese are in the following states: